faraz2022skipq/AWS-Cloud-Journey/Sprint2/README.md

 # Sprint 2: First Crawl of the Spider
 This project is to check the web health of a given website.
 We health includes the latency and availability of the website.
 The beauty of this project is the notification system, in which you can send an email or sms to the concerned person.
+Another feature is that it store both the latency and availability alarm data in a database so we can have data to work upon in future.

 # AWS Services Used
 1. AWS IAM